Start your 30 day free trial.

 Patch your Envoy filter

-The final step is to patch Envoy itself.
+The final step is to patch Envoy.
 This creates a new Gremlin filter for Envoy to proxy traffic through, and is also where experiments are applied.

 Before applying the patch, make sure to replace the following values:

-• namespace: the namespace to deploy the filter to.
+• namespace: the namespace containing the application(s) you want to apply the filter to.

-• spec.configPatches.match.listener.portNumber: the port number where the Pod’s service is exposed.
+• spec.configPatches.match.listener.portNumber: the port number that your service is sending/receiving traffic on.

 YAML